Frequently Asked Questions - Photography

-In most cases we collect a 35% retainer and a signed online contract.
-Once this is received, no one else can book us for that day.
+In most cases I collect a 35% retainer and a signed online contract.
+Once this is received, no one else can book me for that day.
 The remainder is due by the wedding day.
 A request can be made for payments to be made in any amount that suits your needs, however.

 How many photos do you take?
 How many do we get?

-Weddings: That depends on the length of your wedding, whether or not bridal portraits, engagements or a Trash the Dress session is involved, the number of venues & the general flow of the day.
-We shoot anywhere between 1500 and 2500 frames, then edit down photos (where people blink, or where someone stepped into frame etc.) to a more reasonable number (approximately 750-1000).
-We process these as required.
-Our goal is to always capture every planned and unplanned moment.
+Weddings: That depends on the length of your wedding, whether or not bridal portraits, engagements or a Trash the Dress session is involved, the number of venues, whether you'd like a second shooter & the general flow of the day.
+I shoot anywhere between 1500 and 2500 frames, then edit down photos (where people blink, or where someone stepped into frame etc.) to a more reasonable number (approximately 750-1000).
+I process these as required, my goal is to always capture every planned and unplanned moment.

 Portraits: For the unlimited session the same process above applies but it's usually anywhere from 75-100 photos.

 Can I request specific photographs at my wedding or portrait session?

 Weddings: If you can give me a list of specific shots you would like or specific people to be photographed, I will do my best to ensure coverage of those details.
 Many couples appoint someone that is familiar with both sides of the family to help us identify everyone.
 During the day, you can even let your guests know that they can "grab a photographer" to get specific photos.

 Portraits: On a portrait session feel free to let me know in advance, bring a list or your Pinterest board, or just throw out ideas along the way.

 When do photographers usually find time to eat at a wedding?
 Do we need to provide a meal?